cgeek5467/NoAgendaHAMs-APRS-tools/README.md

 ansrvr-grp-2rss.pl : grab packets for an ANSRVR group and create / append to an RSS feed.
 Display CQs.

 ------------------------------------------------------------
-Wake up fellow human resource and check out noagendashow.com Get your HAM license.
-Check out hamstudy.org
+Wake up fellow human resource and check out The No Agenda Show -- noagendashow.com

+Get your HAM license or upgrade --  hamstudy.org

+GitHub Repo short URL itm.im/4gsjq